 Ten years is a long time… but of course, the flip side of that is that 40 years is longer.

 I’ll quote Eric Worre again- “The truth is good enough.”

 9) So Is Network Marketing a Better Way… For Everyone?

-I see both sides of this argument but I do think it’s a better way for everyone who is entrepreneurial.
+I see both sides of this argument but I do think it’s a better way for everyone who wants freedom.

 But that’s not uncommon to other industries.
-It’s quite normal.
+It’s normal.